thelevicole/youtube-to-html5-loader/README.md

 ```

 ### Options
-There are a number of options that can be passed to the constructor these are:
+There are a number of options that can be passed to the constructor.
+These are:
 | Option | Description | Type | Default |
 |--|--|--|--|
 | `endpoint` | This is the API url thats used for retrieving data.
 More information to come. | `string` | `https://yt2html5.com/?id=` |